schoolyearhq/description/README.md

 - **Efficient** → almost all funds go directly to the solution.

 ## What Schoolyear is *Not*

-To stay focused and efficient, it is important to be clear about what Schoolyear does **not** attempt to solve.

 1. **Not addressing the quality of education**
    - Schoolyear does not intervene in teacher training, curriculum design, or classroom pedagogy.